wandb/wandbot/README.md

 ## Implementation Overview

-1. Document Embeddings with FAISS and TFIDF
+1. Document Embeddings with FAISS
-2. Building the Q&A Pipeline with Langchain
+2. Building the Q&A Pipeline with llama-index
 3. Model Selection and Fallback Mechanism
 4. Deploying the Q&A Bot on FastAPI, Discord and Slack
 5. Logging and Analysis with Weights & Biases Tables